Better Functional Outcomes in Plate Fixation of Midshaft Clavicle Fracture in Dr. Soetomo General Academic Hospital

 Downloads

-Methods: We found 531 cases with midshaft clavicle fracture that came to our ER from 1st January 2014 to 31st December 2018.
-Patients with a head injury, multiple traumas associated with neurovascular injury, history of re-fracture, malunion or nonunion, open fracture, and pathological fracture were excluded in this study.
-The final data was 161 patients to evaluate.
-A conservative group total of 84 patients was treated using an arm sling or figure of eight bandages, and an operative group of 77 patients performed ORIF with S-plate.
-Clinical and functional scores were evaluated retrospectively with a minimum of 6 months after treatment.
-Shoulder function evaluated using Shoulder Constant Score and Manual Muscle Test.
+Methods: A total of 531 cases with a midshaft clavicle fracture presented to the emergency room between January 1, 2014 and December 31, 2018 at Dr. Soetomo General Academic Hospital, Surabaya, Indonesia.
+Patients with a head injury, multiple traumas, re-fracture, malunion, open fracture, and pathological fracture were excluded.
+161 patients remained.
+A conservative group (84 patients) was treated using an arm sling, and an operative group (77 patients) with Open Reduction and Internal Fixation (ORIF) and S-plate.
+Clinical and functional scores were evaluated retrospectively a minimum of 6 months after treatment.
+Shoulder function was evaluated using the Constant Shoulder Score and Manual Muscle Test.

-Conclusion: In our study, surgery on clavicle midshaft fracture showed significant improvement and satisfaction in patients than conservative treatment.
-Patients gained better function in the outcome.
+Conclusion: In our study, surgery on clavicle midshaft fractures showed significant improvement and satisfaction compared to conservative treatment.
+Patients gained better function.

 Most read articles by the same author(s)